Ketamine and Anxiety - A Novel New Therapy That Calms the Mind

 How Ketamine Treatment for Anxiety Works

 As debilitating as anxiety disorders are, they’re actually treatable in many cases.
 Up to 40% of people with clinical anxiety can find relief through convention psychotherapy and medications.
 But what about the remaining 60% of people living with anxiety?

-For some time now, doctors have prescribed ketamine treatment for anxiety off-label, and ketamines for depression have been prescribed off-label since the 1990s.
+For some time now, doctors have started to turn towards psychedelic therapy to help treat anxiety.
+Doctors have been prescribing ketamine treatment for anxiety off-label, and ketamine treatment for depression has been prescribed off-label since the 1990s.